 A FERPA block is a notification to TCSPP not to release any information (including directory information) to external organizations/individuals.
 A FERPA block restricts TCSPP employees from acknowledging that an individual is/was a TCSPP student.
 Faculty/Staff can respond by saying "I have no releasable information" if questioned.
 These types of questions can also be directed to the Office of the Registrar.
 Note that if the information does need to be released, students must provide their explicit consent in writing for each instance and can delay the release of information regarding graduation dates, enrollment dates, etc.

-A student may submit the FERPA-Withhold Directory Information Request to the Office of the Registrar to block disclosure of the Directory Information, however, a student cannot block just partial directory information.
+A student may submit the FERPA-Withhold Directory Information Request to the Office of the Registrar to block disclosure of directory information, however, a student cannot block just a portion of directory information.
 Once the request is submitted, all directory information as identified on the request will be blocked.

 11. If an academic department maintains a separate database of student information, are these records safeguarded?